rzmk/ladderz/README.md

 cargo build --release
 ```

 Our runnable binary file should be located at the local path `./target/release/my_ladders_project` (or `./target/release/my_ladders_project.exe` for Windows).
-Let's run it with the number `12` as input:
+Let's run it with the positive integer `12` as input:

 ```bash
 ./target/release/my_ladderz_project 12